Edward H. Williams: Railroad executive

 During the rest of the 1850s decade Dr. Williams transitioned from medicine to civil engineering railroads.
 While in Northfield he became close friends with Isaac B Howe and John C. Gault, engineers with the Vermont Central & Canada railroad.

 At that time the town of Northfield had become a key hub for Charles Paine's Vermont Central and its Canadian connections.
 Dr. Williams was working in superintending roles with the Caughnawaga in Canada, the Michigan Southern and finally the Milwaukee & Mississippi in 1858.
 In 1859 he went west to assume Assistant Superintendent and then Superintendent of the Galena & Chicago Union railroad in Chicago.
 This temporarily split up the three friends as Williams took Gault with him to Chicago while Howe stayed in Northfield to get married and tie up a number of business dealings.

 The Galena was building west from Chicago with plans to connect with the Chicago Iowa & Nebraska railroad's Mississippi bridge at Clinton Iowa.
 This would then allow connection with the Cedar Rapids & Missouri River building across Iowa to connect with the Transcontinental Railroad in Council Bluffs opposite Omaha on the Missouri River.
 By 1861 Howe was brought to Clinton to take over control of the Iowa roads and the following year the CI&N and CR&MR railroads were leased by the Galena completing the plan.
 Dr. Williams was Asst. to Supt.
 E.B.
 Talcott and John Gault was Master of Transportation while I.B.
 Howe was Supt. of the Iowa Roads.

 For the next few years the war of the rebellion caused delays in railroad construction unless it was related to the war.
 In July 1864 a grand consolidation took place where a small and little-known Chicago & Northwestern railroad was organized to assume control of the Galena in Illinois as well as its leased roads in Iowa, including the Mississippi bridge and ferry at Clinton, and a lucrative charter to Council Bluffs.
 Dr. Williams was now Superintendent of the Galena Division with Gault as his assistant and IB Howe was Superintendent of the Iowa Division including the leased Chicago Iowa & Nebraska and Cedar Rapids & Missouri River roads.
 The C&NW continued on to join with the Union Pacific's transcontinental railroad in Omaha by 1867, but by that famous moment in history Dr. Williams had moved on in 1865 to another prestigious job – Assistant Superintendent and then Superintendent of the Pennsylvania Railroad.

-In 1870 Dr. Williams departed his very prestigious superintendency of the Pennsylvania Railroad to become a partner in the firm of Burnham, Parry, Williams, & company, the owners of the Baldwin Locomotive Works in Philadelphia.
-In this capacity he traveled the globe evaluating and assisting companies and countries with their locomotive and railroad needs and enhancing and improving on the already respected design and reputation of Baldwin locomotives.
+In 1870 Dr. Williams departed his superintendency of the Pennsylvania Railroad to become a partner in the firm of Burnham, Parry, Williams, & company, the owners of the Baldwin Locomotive Works in Philadelphia.
+In this capacity he traveled the globe evaluating and assisting companies and countries with their locomotive and railroad needs.